madetech/handbook/benefits/made_tech_benefits_box.md

 Made Tech Benefits Box is fully accessible on your desktop, laptop, tablet and smartphone.
 So, no matter where you are you can be sure to never miss out.

 *These are benefits available via your flexible benefits allowance.
-For more information please see "Flexible Benefits Allowance in the handbook".
+For more information please see [Flexible Benefits Allowance](https://github.com/madetech/handbook/blob/main/benefits/flexible_benefits_allowance.md) in the handbook.

 ### I've just started at Made Tech can I get access to Made Tech Benefits Box?